benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 }
 ```

 This type of code gets pretty tedious pretty quickly!
-In both of these functions, only one of the `case`s was interesting (`case TagNode t` in `ExtractTags` and `case NotNode n1 when n1.Operand is NotNode n2` in `DontNotSimplifyDoubleNegatives`); the rest of each function was just boilerplate to recursively operate on nodes' children.
+In both of these functions, only one of the `case`s was interesting (`case TagNode t` in `ExtractTags` and `case NotNode n1 when n1.Operand is NotNode n2` in `SimplifyDoubleNegatives`); the rest of each function was just boilerplate to recursively operate on nodes' children.
 You're interested in a particular syntactic pattern, but searching the whole tree for that pattern requires more code than finding the pattern does.
-In the real JQL compiler we have about a dozen subclasses of `JqlNode`, so 11/12ths (around 90%) of the code in each operation is boilerplate!
+In the real JQL compiler we have about a dozen subclasses of `JqlNode`, so around 90% of the code in each operation is boilerplate!

 Easier Querying
 ---------------